What you will study

 You'll explore social science answers to these questions by looking at the following three strands of study:

 This addresses questions about how people make and remake their lives but not in circumstances of their own choosing.
-Through a focus on consumerism and shopping, power and markets, you will explore how social lives are made and remade, how individuals’ identities and sense of self are shaped by their relationship with other people and with objects.
+Through a focus on consumerism and shopping, power and markets, you'll explore how social lives are made and remade, how individuals’ identities and sense of self are shaped by their relationship with other people and with objects.
 In addition, you will examine the constraints and opportunities that impact upon people’s ability to belong to a consumer society.

 The second strand is about the various ways that individuals and their social lives are made and remade through connections to, and disconnections from, other people and places, plus how they see themselves, see others and where they live.
-A key focus will be on the insights both psychologists and sociologists can bring to an examination of questions of identity in relation to personal and social lives, issues of class, gender, race and disability and issues around our connections to place and migration.
+A key focus will be on the insights both psychologists and sociologists can bring to an examination of questions of identity.
+This will be in relation to personal and social lives, issues of class, gender, race and disability and issues around our connections to place and migration.

 You will learn